amitsingh-007/next-release-tag/readme.md

 This action supports a tag prefix which can be wildcard as well and is prepended to the final release tag.
 This prefix is also used to fetch the last release based on which new release tag is created.
 It supports following values:

-- You cannot pass value containing tag templates.
-Those are reserved characters.
-Check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
+- You cannot pass a value containing tag templates.
+These are reserved characters.
+Check [this section](https://github.com/amitsingh-007/next-release-tag#tag-template) for more information.
 - Pass `''` to create the release tag without any prefix.
 Pass any string.
 This will fetch the latest tag and prepend the specified prefix.
 - Pass a prefix with `*` to use a wildcard.
 Only a single prefix wildcard is supported (e.g., `v-*`).
 This will fetch the latest tag matching the given wildcard, and the resulting tag will be prepended without the wildcard (e.g., `v-<tag>`).